piroor/treestyletab/README.md

   "Waterfox Current" looks based on Firefox ESR68 and you can install TST 2.0 and later to it.
   However "Waterfox Classic" based on Firefox 56 is never supported.
   </details>
-* <details><summary>Support for Google Chrome and other Chromium based browsers</a></summary>
+* <details><summary>Support for other browsers based on Chromium (ex.
+Google Chrome) and WebKit (ex.
+Safari)</a></summary>

-  TST can't be ported to Chrome because it depends on some Firefox specific API like `sidebar`, so it needs to be re-implemented completely.
+  TST can't be ported to other browsers because [it depends on some Firefox specific APIs like `sidebar`](https://github.com/piroor/treestyletab/issues/2801#issuecomment-768584534), so it needs to be re-implemented completely.
-  Sorry but I won't re-implement TST as a Chrome extension by myself because I still use Firefox.
+  Sorry but I won't re-implement TST as an extension for other browsers by myself because I still use Firefox.
   (But [there are some alternatives developed by someone not me](#similar-projects).)
   </details>